arthurbernardos/pokeloja/README-DEPLOYMENT.md

-# 🚀 Kaiyuu TCG - Deployment Guide
+# 🚀 Kaiyruu TCG - Deployment Guide

 ## 📋 Quick Answers to Your Questions